jguarino17/kazpa-chat-clean/knowledge/vps/overview.md

 A VPS does not:
 - Remove trading risk
-- Improve strategy logic
+- Improve strategy performance
 - Guarantee better results
 - Eliminate drawdown
-- Replace monitoring
+- Replace the need to monitor execution

 A VPS is an infrastructure tool, not a trading advantage.

 ---

-## When a VPS Is Strongly Recommended

-A VPS is strongly recommended if:
-- You plan to run software continuously (e.g., VistaONE)
-- You do not want MT5 tied to your personal computer
-- You want execution to continue when your device is offline
-- You want stable uptime

-Most users running kazpa long-term use a VPS.
+## VPS Providers (Community Examples — Not Recommendations)

+kazpa does not endorse specific VPS providers.
+The following have been mentioned by community members as examples for their own research:
+- ForexVPS (forexvps.net)
+- CNS (cnsvps.com)
+- Contabo
+- Vultr

+Always verify Windows support, uptime guarantees, pricing, and your region before purchasing. kazpa has no affiliations with any VPS provider.

 ---

-## When a VPS Is Optional

-A VPS may be optional if:
-- You are testing on demo
-- You only run software during short sessions
-- You are able to keep MT5 open and monitored locally
-- You understand the risks of interruptions

-Even in these cases, many users still prefer a VPS for reliability.

----

-## VPS Responsibilities (User-Controlled)

-If you use a VPS, you are responsible for:
-- Choosing a VPS provider
-- Managing login credentials
-- Keeping the VPS secure
-- Installing MT5 correctly
-- Monitoring execution regularly

-kazpa does not manage VPS servers and is not affiliated with VPS providers.

----

 ## Common VPS Mistakes

-Users often run into problems when they:
-- Close the VPS window instead of disconnecting
-- Log out of Windows instead of disconnecting the session
+- Logging out instead of disconnecting (stops MT5)
+- Forgetting to verify AutoTrading after reconnecting
-- Allow the VPS to auto-restart during trading
+- Restarting the VPS during live trading without pausing AutoTrading first
-- Forget to monitor MT5 after setup
-- Assume the VPS “handles everything”
+- Assuming the VPS monitors trading automatically

-A VPS still requires oversight.
+- Not keeping VPS credentials secure

 ---

-## Monitoring Expectations

-Even with a VPS:
-- You should check MT5 regularly
-- You should confirm AutoTrading status
-- You should pause execution during major events
-- You should stop execution if behavior looks abnormal

-A VPS allows continuous operation, not unattended operation.

----

 ## Final Perspective

-A VPS is a **reliability tool**.

-It helps keep MT5 running consistently, but it does not:
+A VPS is a reliability tool.
+It keeps MT5 running consistently but does not replace discipline, monitoring, or risk management.
-- Remove risk
-- Replace discipline
-- Make trading passive

-For most kazpa users, a VPS provides peace of mind and stability when used responsibly.
+For most kazpa users running VistaONE continuously, a VPS is essential.
+For VistaX users running short sessions, a VPS is still strongly recommended for consistency.